osirixgrpc/osirixgrpc/docs/docs/contributing/CONTRIBUTING.md

 ### Version Control

-OsiriXgrpc uses semantic versioning using a traditional Gitflow scheme as illustrated in the figure below.
-All development takes place within within the `dev` branch prior to release in the main branch.
+OsiriXgrpc uses semantic versioning (`major.minor.patch-releasebuild`) using a traditional Gitflow scheme as illustrated in the figure below.
+All development takes place within the `dev` branch prior to release in the main branch.
 This branch exists in one of two phases:

 1. __Development__ phase.
 Each version is appended by the `_devX`, where `X` increments after each additional feature is merged.
 New features are accepted in this stage.
 2. __Release Candidate__ phase.
 Each version will be appended by the `_rcX`, where `X` increments after each additional hot-fix applied during user testing.
 No new features will be accepted during this phase.

+Once all tests are complete, the `dev` branch is merged with `main`, and the software remains a beta release for an incubation period of 2 months, before being fully released.
+During this period, on;y hotfixes may be made.
+It provides us with some buffer to perform tests on the main branch.

+Any release with `major` = 0 means that we may make subtle changes to the technology prior to 1.0.0.

 ![OsiriXgrpc version control](../assets/osirixgrpc.drawio.svg)